Textualize/textual/docs/styles/text_opacity.md

 # Text-opacity

-The `text-opacity` blends the color of the content of a widget with the color of the background.
+The `text-opacity` style blends the color of the content of a widget with the color of the background.

 ## Syntax